joshiausdemwald/AutowiringBundle/README.md

 will automatically gain a addMethodCall() in the DIC that´ll be constructed by the ContainerBuilder.

-Ambigous services that share the same classname are excluded from this feature, so you hopefully won't suffer from magic tricks that are hard to debug.
+Ambiguous services that share the same classname are excluded from this feature, so you hopefully won't suffer from magic tricks that are hard to debug.

 In the case a service is ambiguous or you want to explicetly define the